org-roam/org-roam-ui/README.md

 and we'll try to help you ASAP!

+## Q: Clicking 'Open in Emacs' gives an error around json-parse-string, how do I fix this?

+If you receive an error, in emacs, stating `function definition is void json-parse-string`, then you must compile emacs with json support.
+This is not automatically done on systems such as Gentoo.

 ### Q: Graph Slow!
 Faster?

 While we try to optimize the display of the graph, there is only so much we can do.
 For largish networks (>2k nodes) dragging the graph around a lot can cause some performance issues, but there are a few things you can do to speed it up.